rishigarg94/malaria_detection/README.md

 # malaria_detection
-a project on malaria detection with help of machine learning algorithms
+an end to end project on malaria detection with help of machine learning algorithms these data are collected at a hospital in bangladesh, and made public by NIH.

 Step 1: Download the cell images from here